-Involving other people who are outside the relationship may leave the couple “stuck”; each one with their own “justice” and outside supporters and thus unable to build a space where their differences and disagreements can exist in peace.
-Difficulties that arise for a couple whose members have not yet completed their individual process of emotional separation from their family of origin, are characterized by a great deal of immaturity typified by dependency, difficulty in making independent decisions as well as by the search for parental approval and blessing.
+Involving other people who are outside the relationship may leave the couple “stuck”.
+Each one with their own “justice” and outside supporters.
+Thus, unable to build a space where their differences and disagreements can exist in peace.
+Difficulties arise for a couple whose members have not yet completed their individual process of emotional separation from their family of origin.
+They exhibit a great deal of immaturity, typified by dependency.
+As well as difficulty in making independent decisions and by the search for parental approval and blessing.

-In most cases, their parents’ needs will trump their own needs or the couple’s needs, in their many attempts to placate their parents, their automatic stance in their parents’ favor and their preference of their parents over their partner who is viewed as sabotaging it.
+In most cases, their parents’ needs will trump their own needs or the couple’s needs.
+In their many attempts to placate their parents, their automatic stance in their parents’ favor.
+Moreover, their preference of their parents over their partner who is viewed as sabotaging it.
 They fear not meeting their family’s expectations and carry a great weight of responsibility to their parents.
 This relationship creates an overload, and hinders the ability to clear energy and resources for building the relationship.